Mushroom-Daemon/doks/content/street_cred/index.md

   robots: "" # custom robot tags (optional)
 ---

-James Blackwell is a Grammy award winning trumpet player.
-He's also Senior Copywriter at Integro 212.
+James Blackwell is a Grammy award winning trumpet player and Senior Copywriter at Integro 212.

 He created the Kickass Copy Playbook for business and pleasure.